 By: Kathy Lohse

-*This is part six of a six-part series exploring Projects with Purpose.
-Find part five here.
+*This is part two of a six part series exploring Projects with Purpose.
+Find part one here.

 About the Educators:

 Kathy Lohse is the PBL Coordinator at Borton Magnet School.
 Sheila Encinas is the teacher in The Shooting Star room.
 Borton Magnet School, in Tucson, Arizona, prioritizes Project-Based Learning and Systems Thinking.